formlio/forml/docs/evaluation.rst

 Evaluation
 ==========

-As part of the :ref:`project lifecycle management <lifecycle>`, ForML allows to *evaluate* the model performance by quantifying the quality of its predictions using a number of different methods.
+As part of the :ref:`project life cycle management <lifecycle>`, ForML allows to *evaluate* the model performance by quantifying the quality of its predictions using a number of different methods.

-There are two different evaluation concepts each relating to one of the possible :ref:`lifecycles
+There are two different evaluation concepts each relating to one of the possible :ref:`life cycles
 <lifecycle-actions>`:

 * :ref:`Development train-test evaluation <evaluation-traintest>` used to benchmark the solution